lebelinoz/ci-factor_model/README.md

 # ci-spc
 Synthetic Portfolio Construction

-Some basic tools for creating and analysing synthetic portfolio construction
+Some basic tools for creating and analysing synthetic portfolio

+Testing by using Git from home.